cherrypulp/laraveltherightway.github.io/README.md

 # Laravel Best Practices of Cherry Pulp

-This project is a fork of https://github.com/laraveltherightway/laraveltherightway.github.io who doesn't seems to be maintened and alive.
+This project is a fork of https://github.com/laraveltherightway/laraveltherightway.github.io who doesn't seems to be maintened anymore.
 ## Overview

 This is the GitHub Pages repository for the _Laravel Best Practices_ project.